Imam Reza Shrine bombing: Suspects

 The Iranian government blamed the People's Mujahedin of Iran (MEK); however, MEK condemned the attack.
 Ramzi Yousef, a member of al-Qaeda who was responsible for several terrorist attacks worldwide, was also accused of being responsible.
 According to an anonymous US official, Yousef built the bomb and MEK agents placed it in the shrine.
 According to the analysts, he was suspected of having connections with MEK because of his Iraqi background.
 However, Raymond Tanter, a member of the United States National Security Council under President Ronald Reagan, believes that MEK was not involved, and that a Pakistani militant connected to Yousef was the perpetrator.
 News, A Pakistani daily newspaper, identified that person to be Abdul Shakoor, a young religious radical living in Lyari in Karachi.

+Following the bombing, the government arrested several individuals, including a man named Mehdi Nahvi, who they claimed was the operative who physically planted the bomb.

 A month after the attack, a Sunni group calling itself Al-Haraka al-Islamiya al-Iraniya claimed responsibility for the attack.
 Despite this, the Iranian government continued to hold the MEK responsible.
 According to the National Council of Resistance of Iran, in a trial in November 1999, Interior Minister Abdollah Nouri claimed it was a false flag attack by the Iranian regime to blame MEK.